How to Pay for a Private-Party Car

 unnamed.jpg

 Peer-to-peer money sharing apps like Venmo and CashApp are handy for splitting bills and sending money to your friends and family.
-But when it comes to larger payments, like a car transaction, they fall short.
-With weekly sending limits of around $5,000, these apps won't work for buying a $20,000 vehicle—to say nothing of a $100,000 vehicle.
+But when it comes to larger payments, they fall short.
+With weekly sending limits of around $5,000, these apps won't work for buying a $20,000 Honda Civic, to say nothing of a $50,000 Jeep Wrangler.

 PrivateAuto Pay offers a better solution.
-You can securely send and receive up to $1 million fee-free and instantaneously, 24/7/365.
-As convenient as Venmo, but for large purchases.
+You can securely send and receive any amount fee-free and instantaneously, 24/7/365.
+As convenient as Venmo, without the limitations on transfer size.

 DealNow Ad

 For large transactions, many buyers opt to pay for a car by bank transfer.
-The advantage is that funds are guaranteed by the banks involved, making it a fairly safe payment option.
+The advantage is that funds are guaranteed by the banks involved, making it a relatively safe payment option.

 PrivateAuto Pay enables instant transfers between buyer and seller accounts, anytime, 24/7.
-No one needs to exchange banking information or rely on banks to be open.
+No exchange of financial info.
+No reliance on outside institutions.
+No coordination needed.
+And no waiting.

-PrivateAuto Pay is our native payment option that gives you escrow-like safeguards and ultimate convenience and security.
+PrivateAuto Pay is our native payment gateway that gives you escrow-like safeguards and ultimate convenience and security.
 Here's how it works:

-Your PrivateAuto Pay account is actually a bank account that you own, accessed via your PrivateAuto profile.
+Your PrivateAuto Pay account is an FDIC-insured bank account that you own, accessed via your PrivateAuto profile.

 Easily move money between your PrivateAuto Pay account and your external bank account via a balance transfer.